nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

    3. Test case 2: `change 1`

       Expected: no changes to the list. program prints message to user asking to enter a valid index/description

+#### E16.
+Adding Order Today or Pre-Order

+1. add a new order today or pre-order to the program

+   1. prerequisite:

+      1. user must follow order template.
+      2. The serving date of the order `ORDER_DATE` should be valid and **cannot be before today**.
+If the date is today, the user can simply enter command in simplified format.
+Otherwise, the order is treated as *pre-order*. `ORDER_DATE` must be specified.
+      3. The ordered dishes **cannot be empty**.

+   2. Test case1: `add -d 31/12/2019 -n beef noodle*3`

+      Expected: add a pre-order with 3 bowls of beef noodle on 31/12/2019.

+   3. Test case 2: `add -n pasta, mushroom soup`

+      Expected:  add a new order of today with one pasta and one mushroom soup.

+#### E17.
+Altering Order Serving Date

+1. update the serving date of a coming/future order in the order list

+   1. prerequisite:

+      1. user must follow order template.
+      2. Order is going to be altered should be **today's undone order** or **pre-order**.
+         - If the order has been done, then altering it does not make sense.
+It will do nothing and reminds you of its done status.
+      3. `ORDER_INDEX` ranges from 1 to the size of the current order list.
+      4. The newly set date should be in valid format and **cannot be before today**.
+         - If the date is today, the user can simply enter command in simplified format.
+         - Otherwise, the order is treated as *pre-order*. `ORDER_DATE` must be specified.

+   2. Test case1: `alter 2`

+      Expected: changes the serving date of 2nd order in the order list to today.

+   3. Test case 2: `alter 1 03/01/2020`

+      Expected:  changes the serving date of 2nd order in the order list to `03/01/2020`.

+#### E18.
+Cancelling Order

+1. cancel an existing undone order from the order list

+   1. prerequisite:

+      1. user must follow order template.
+      2. `ORDER_INDEX` ranges from 1 to the size of the current order list.
+      3. Only **today's undone order** or **pre-order** can be cancelled.

+   2. Test case1: `cancel 3`

+      Expected: remove 3rd order in the order list, if exists.

+#### E19.
+Marking Order as Done

+1. mark an existing undone order of the date today as done

+   1. prerequisite:

+      1. `ORDER_INDEX` ranges from 1 to the size of the current order list.
+      2. Only **today's undone order** can be done, while Pre-order cannot.
+Pre-order supports cancellation and date alteration.

+   2. Test case1: `done 2`

+      Expected: Mark 2nd order in the order list as done, if there exists among today's orders and it is still undone.

+#### E20.
+Initializing Order List

+1. clear all the orders in the order list

+   1. Test case1: `init` and confrims with `y`

+      Expected: the order list and the todo list today both cleared.

+   2. Test case1: `init` and confrims with `n` or any other input

+      Expected: the order list not cleared, remaining the same.

+#### E21.
+Listing Order by Different Filtering Keywords

+1. list orders in the order list

+   1. Test case1: `list` (i.e., `list -l all`)

+      Expected: list all orders in the order list.

+   2. Test case2: `list -l undone`

+      Expected: list all the undone orders in the order list.

+   3. Test case3: `list -l today`

+      Expected: list all orders of today in the order list.

+   4. Test case4: `list -l undoneToday`

+      Expected: list all undone orders of today in the order list.

+   5. Test case5: `list -n chicken rice`

+      Expected: list all undone orders of the date today that contains the dish `chicken rice`.

+   6. Test case6: ``list -d 31/12/2019 -l undone``

+      Expected: list all undone orders on `31/12/2019`.

+   7. Test case7: `list -d 31/12/2019` (i.e., `list -d 31/12/2019 -l all`)

+      Expected: list all orders on `31/12/2019